Cafe137/multichain-widget/README.md

 The end user will not receive any quotes if they attempt to use xDAI as the source token.
 This is because in this case, we attempt to get a quote from xDAI to xDAI.

-## Network check

-The app currently does not check if the user is on the correct network.
-This leads to failed transactions.

 ## React version dependency

 It seems that the app only works with React 18+.
 This may not be compatible with Bee Dashboard using React 17 (due to Material UI 4 dependency).
 It would be best to upgrade Bee Dashboard to React 18 and Material UI 5.
 React 18 is already 4 years old.